yuval-a/deriveODM/readme.md

 ## Going further - extending and deriving models

-Let's define a "subtype" of `Spaceship`, we'll call it a `Battleship`, and we'll also add a property to hold its weapons.
+Let's define a "sub-type" of `Spaceship`, we'll call it a `Battleship`, and we'll also add a property to hold its weapons.
 If we do it like this (note, this is the WRONG way):